alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 You have received a static information packet.

-Using only information established in this session, produce one complete experimental record in the exact format below.
+Using only information available in this session, produce one complete experimental record in the exact format below.

+First, report the metadata you can identify about yourself and the current execution environment.

+Do not invent metadata.

+When a requested metadata field is unknown or unavailable to you, write:

+**Unknown**

+Then answer T01 using only information established in this session.

 Do not guess.